Corded suction

 Common cautions

 Weight 20%.
-This axis evaluates Cleaning Pattern with criteria specific to the category and buyer route.
+This axis evaluates Cleaning pattern with criteria specific to the category and buyer route.

 Technical measures